henon/Python.Included/README.md

 # Python.Included
-A Python.NET based framework enabling .NET libraries to call into Python libraries without depending on a local Python installation.
+A Python.NET based framework enabling .NET libraries to call into Python packages without depending on a local Python installation.